 It’s OK to be persistent.
 If you need to, send more letters asking for detailed information from the school about its decision-making process.

-Be sure to keep a record of all your efforts.
-Keep a communications log.
+.
 Write down the dates, times, and other details for every email, phone call, or face-to-face conversation.

 If you’re not making progress through these strategies, there are other things you can do.
 Learn about